SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		observation takes place) by setting :py:attr:`Settings.ObserveScanRate`
 		appropriately.

+	.. py:method:: observeInBackground([seconds])

+		The observation is run in the background, meaning that the observation will be run in a subthread and processing of your script is continued immediately.

+		Take care, that your script continues with some time consuming stuff.
+		Additionally :ref:`Named Events <NamedObserveEvents>` might be off interest.

+		The over all behavior and the features are the same as :py:meth:`Region.observe`.

+	.. py:method:: observe([seconds], background = True)

+		*DEPRECATED* (will not be in version 2+)
+		Only available in Python scripts for some limited backward compatibility, with the impact, that the Region object *must* be a Python level Region.
+In case you have to cast a Java level Region using ``Region(someRegion)``.

 	.. py:method:: stopObserver()

 		Stop observation for this region.

-		This must be called on a valid region object.
-The source region of an observed visual event is available as one of the attributes of the *event* parameter that is passed to the handler function when the function is invoked.
+		The source region of an
+		observed visual event is available from the *event* that is passed as parameter to the handler function.

 		Additionally there is a convenience feature to stop observation within a handler function: simply call ``event.stopObserver()`` inside the handler function.::